pbassham/furlough-page/Furlough Packet:Video.md

 - **Kids Ministry** - Lori has done a fantastic job discipling and organizing kids church, workers, and other activities, and we have seen several children make professions of faith.

- > PICTURE OF MUSIC TEAM
+ > Picture of Music Team

 - **Music** -- The Lord has given us a great music team of professionally trained musicians that have come together and serve the Lord and our church faithfully each week.

  > Picture of preaching

- > Video of me preaching

 - **Training for Ministry** - Guys training for ministry preach short messages, teach offering devotionals, longer messages, and are involved in teaching different classes.
+> Video of preaching
 - **Ladies Ministry** - Ladies give of their time and money each week to prepare a meal every Sunday afternoon, and we eat as a church together before the 2nd service/Sunday school time to follow.

 ### 2\.
 Daily Discipleship and Training